eea/eea.docker.sds/README.md

 ### 5. Deploy SDS web application and run Tomcat

-If the build went well, you shall have cr.war file in ```eionet.contreg/target/``` directory.
-Now you have to do is to simply copy that file into Tomcat's webapps directory.
+If the build went well, the cr.war file will be available in ```eionet.contreg/target/``` directory.
+You have to do is to simply copy that file into Tomcat's ```webapps/``` directory.
+Rename it with ROOT.war if there isn't any other application in ```webapps/``` folder.

 Before you run Tomcat, you need to change the way Tomcat handles URI encoding.
-By default, it uses ISO-8859-1 for that.
-But SDS needs UTF-8.
-Therefore make sure that the tag in Tomcat's server.xml has the following attributes:
+By default, it uses ISO-8859-1, but SDS needs UTF-8.
+Therefore make sure that the tag ```<Connector/>``` from server.xml has the following attributes:

 ```
 URIEncoding="UTF-8"
 useBodyEncodingForURI="true"
 ```

 Once Tomcat is running, open SDS in the browser.
-It's application context path is cr/, unless you renamed cr.war to something else or you chose to deploy SDS into a virtual host.
+It's application context path is cr/, or /, unless you renamed cr.war.